super-mela/resales-utopia-client/README.md

 - User can add their own opinion by creating an account.
 - Only logged in user can acces the full website.
 - Guest user can only visit the website.
-- Also logged in user can see their own revies at a glance.
+- sUser can purchase a product.
 - A dedicated blog section is to know updated technology.
-- Dynamic title will show the dynamic route of the navigations.
-- Authenticated user can create service and reviews.
+- Authenticated user can create service and.
 - Data is secured with JWT token.
-- Anyone can not get access easily dure to JWT token authorization.
+- Stripe payment gateway service.
 - Further common questions can be found in frequently ask questions section.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>